German Shepherd Training Beginner’s Guide

 This one game, isn’t enough to raise a polite K9.

-I have lived with these guys and Belgian Malinois and Dutch Shepherds for decades.
+I have lived with these guys, Belgian Malinois, and Dutch Shepherds for decades.

 I KNOW the biting, first hand.